 When we offer goods and services to individuals in the European Economic Area (EEA), we are subject to the EU General Data Protection Regulation (EU GDPR), which applies across the entire European Union.
 For California consumers, we are subject to the California Consumer Privacy Act of 2018 (CCPA), as amended by the California Privacy Rights Act of 2020 (CPRA).
 Under these certaindata privacy regulations, you have the right to access the personal information we have about you, as well as the right to be deleted.
 If you wish, we will remove your contact info from our system.

-Please complete, sign and submit the form to [INSERT].
-You will receive an acknowledgment message from 8ACK.COM LTD ("Back.tech") following receipt of this request.
+Please complete, sign and submit the form to support@back.tech.com You will receive an acknowledgment message from 8ACK.COM LTD ("Back.tech") following receipt of this request.
 Back.tech will respond to inquiries to furnish or to delete your personal data, as applicable, within the timeframe provided under the applicable data privacy regulation.
 Before we are able to comply with your request, we may also need to contact you in order to verify certain information.

 Personal Details